- New mandatory public health measures in effect April 6.

 - had a direct relationship with the society or religious society before it was dissolved

-Societies and religious societies cannot be revived if they have been dissolved for 5 or more years.
+Societies and religious societies can be revived at any time after they have been dissolved.
 The property of a dissolved society or religious society is transferred to the Alberta government and can only be claimed back within a certain time period.

 Step 1.
 Fill out the forms